 - Cornelius Fudge from Harry Potter is not above taking bribes from Lucius Malfoy.

 - Governor Golder of I've Been Killing Slimes for 300 Years and Maxed Out My Level is very well known for his laziness and incompetence unless it's his personal gain involved, going so far as to frame people for crimes if they don't pay up, or otherwise threaten his cushy position.

 - Beautifully averted in Legend of the Galactic Heroes.
 At one point, the Galactic Empire has essentially conquered the Free Planets Alliance but has granted it a degree of autonomy.
 When imperial officers attempt to get anything done, mid-level Alliance bureaucrats block progress by faithfully sticking to rules and regulations rather than caving to pressure.
 Reinhard commends them for this, openly wondering if the Alliance would be a different place had they been in positions of greater influence and power.

-- The RPG game Paranoia regularly features encounters with these, freely mixed with every other flavor listed above.
+- Paranoia regularly features encounters with these, freely mixed with every other flavor listed above.

 - Many of the ministers of Jade Empire would certainly qualify, as they are lazy, always accepting bribes, and offering protection to slavers and criminal gangs.

 - Knee Deep: Eula Dean, town planner for Cypress Knee, isn't afraid to violate a few laws to bring an economic boom to her town.

 - The Legend of Heroes: Trails of Cold Steel: Jusis Albarea's father is this.
 He uses area Provincial soldiers to do his bidding.
 He even used their butler to place his son under house arrest and used the Kreuzen army to put Machias in prison in Bareahard's guardhouse.